Banshū Kiyomizu-dera

-Kiyomizu-dera (清水寺) is a Buddhist temple located in the Hiraki neighborhood of the city of Katō, Nara Prefecture Japan.
+Kiyomizu-dera (清水寺) is a Buddhist temple located in the Hiraki neighborhood of the city of Katō, Hyōgo Prefecture Japan.
 It belongs to the Tendai sect of Japanese Buddhism and its honzon (primary image) is a hibutsu (secret/concealed image) statue of Jūichimen Kannon.
 The temple's full name is Mitake-san Kiyomizu-dera (御嶽山 清水寺).
 The temple is the 25th stop on the 33 temple Saigoku Kannon Pilgrimage route.
 It is often referred to as Banshū Kiyomizu-dera (播州清水寺) to disambiguate it from the more famous Kiyomizu-dera in Kyoto.

 History

 Details surrounding the founding of this temple are uncertain.
 According to accounts such as the Kamakura period "Genkō Shakusho," the monk Hōdō flew to Japan on a purple cloud from India via Sui or Tang dynasty Chiba and Baekje (Korea).
 Hōdō discovered a sacred mountain in the shape of an eight-petaled lotus flower in Kamo County, Harima Province (present-day Kasai, Hyōgo).
 Upon landing there, he named it "Mount Hokke," referring to the sacred mountain of the Lotus Sutra.
 Hōdō was known as the "Empty Bowl Sennin" (Empty Bowl Sage) because he used his supernatural powers to send bowls flying out to receive offerings such as rice.

 Temples with legends claiming to have been founded by the hermit Hōdō are concentrated in eastern Hyōgo Prefecture, and the possibility exists that there was a real person from India who inspired this legend and became a central figure in the local faith.
 However, there is no historical documentary evidence to support this theory.

 The temple's legend claims that it was founded by Hōdō 1800 years ago (during the Kofun period).
 As the area suffered frequently from drought, Hōdō's prayed for water, and in repose to these prayers a sacred spring gushed forth.
 In gratitude, the temple was named "Kiyomizu-dera".

 Although these stories are completely unsupported by any historical documentation or physical evidence, it is known that a Konponchudō Hall was built at the temple slightly later in 627 at the command of Empress Suiko.
 The Great Lecture Hall was then built by Gyōki at the request of Emperor Shōmu in 725.

 The temple was destroyed and rebuilt repeatedly over its long history, and no historical documentation from these periods have been preserved.
 The current temple structures were rebuilt in 1917.